IdentityServer/IdentityServer4/docs/quickstarts/6_aspnet_identity.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^

 Given that this is a new ASP.NET Identity project, you will need to create the database.
-You can do this by running a command prompt from the project directory and running ``dotnet ef database update``, like this:
+You can do this by running a command prompt from the project directory and running ``dotnet ef database update -c ApplicationDbContext``, like this:

 .. image:: images/6_ef_database_update.png